intmus/inttheory22-23/_02-int-scales-keys/b1-modes.md

 Our "non-mode"--the Lydian Dominant scale--shares the altered pitches from both the Lydian and Mixolydian modes, so it cannot be derived in the same manner as the other modes.
 It is, however, useful in improvising over dominant seventh chords and has the unusual characteristic of acting as a hybrid of the whole tone and octatonic scales, two non-diatonic scales that we will discuss in Unit 22.
 After you read more about those two scales at a later date, return to the Lydian Dominant scale to see if you can determine *why* we consider it a hybrid of a whole tone and octatonic collections.

 You should spend time exploring each of these modes to learn why one pitch can sound "tonicized" without a traditional dominant to tonic relationship.
 With very few exceptions, every piece of music contains a harmonic method for creating tension and release, and music written in these modes is no different.
 When listening to all of the versions of *Happy Birthday* above, you probably disliked the first time a mode landed on `te`, but after listening to multiple examples using `te`, it becomes normalized and can be heard as a weaker--but still functional--counterpart to `do`.
-Discovering how each mode creates tension and release is paramount to understanding modal usage, and will help you create a framework for any scale--including those below.
+Discovering how each mode creates tension and release is paramount to understanding modal usage, and will help you create a framework for any scale.

 ## Basic pentatonic scales

 We will discuss the pentatonic scales here because of their importance and prevalence in a variety of music, but these are not a complete modal shift from major and minor scales in the way that the modes are.
-Instead, certain the penatonic scales exclude certain pitches when compared to the parallel major or minor scale, which makes them easily related but functionally different.
-You will see this in the examples below, because it required some "artistic license" to translate a tune based in the major scale into a pentatonic collection.
+Instead, certain penatonic scales exclude certain pitches when compared to the parallel major or minor scale.
+You will see this in the examples below, because it required some "artistic license" to translate a melody based in the complete major scale into a pentatonic collection limited to five pitches.

+### Goals for this topic:

+As you listen through all of the examples below, you should:
+- discuss how major and minor *pentatonic* scales relate to the major and minor scales
+- memorize the names for each scale degree (i.e. tonic) as well as the corresponding numeral notation
+    - how the names for each scale degree are derived (e.g. How are dominant and subdominant scale degrees related?)
+- incorporate the Latin spelling for every solfege

 ### Major pentatonic